Back to Tutorials

 Plan → build → review, all on one backing agent and one thread.
 The mode changes the rules; the conversation persists.

-Why bother instead of three separate agents?
-Because they'd each start cold.
-With modes, the plan you just approved is still in context when build picks up — same thread, same state, different rules.
+Why bother with this instead of three separate agents?
+Because three separate agents would each start cold.
+With modes, the plan you just approved is still sitting in context when build picks up — same thread, same state, just different rules laid over it.

 Step 4: Subagents for focused detours

-Configure them on the controller.
-Mastra auto-generates a subagent tool the parent model can call to spin one up:
+You configure them on the controller, and Mastra auto-generates a subagent tool the parent model can call whenever it wants to spin one up:

 controller.ts